800 345.5000 Support Login

 Overall, music licensing companies play an important role in the music industry by facilitating the legal use of copyrighted music and ensuring that music creators and publishers are properly compensated for their work.

-What is SACEM?
+What is ASCAP?

-What is GEMA?
+What is BMI?

-What is PRS for Music?
+What is SESAC?

-What is SIAE?
+What is GMR?

 HOW TO GET LICENSED MUSIC

-To get licensed music, you need to obtain permission from the owner of the music (usually the composer, songwriter, or publisher) to use their music in the way that you intend to use it.
+To get licensed music, you need to obtain permission from the owner of the music (usually the Label, songwriter, or publisher) to use their music in the way that you intend to use it.
 Here are the general steps to follow:

 Identify the owner of the music: Determine who owns the rights to the music you want to use.
-This can be done by researching the composer, songwriter, or publisher, or by using a music licensing company or service that can help you identify the owner.
+This can be done by researching the Label, songwriter, or publisher, or by using a music licensing company or service that can help you identify the owner.